spypaul/MQSim_CXL/README.md

 The output of the simulator will be stored in the \Results folder.
 It contains the following files:

+1. **overall.txt:** this file contains the information about cache hit count, prefetch amount, hit-under-misses count, flash read count, flsuh count (flash write count), prefetcher's performance metrics (coverage, accuracy, lateness, and pollution)
+2. **latency_result.txt:** this file provides the raw access latency data for each access in nano-second.
+You can utilize the data to plot latency related graphs
+3. **latency_results_no_cache.txt:** this file provides the raw access latency data for each access in nano-second specifically for DRAM only mode.
+4. **repeated_access.txt:** this file provides data about repeated accesses when Has_cache = 1 and Has_mshr = 0.
+Each line is in the form of (PFN, is_repeated), where is_repeated can be either 1 or 0 (1 for being a repeated access)

 # Original MQSim Related Information (only for your reference)